-Daniel F. Feldman is a Senior Advisor at ASG, where he works with the Middle East and Europe practices, and other global projects.
+Daniel F. Feldman is a Senior Advisor at ASG, where he works with the firm's Middle East, Europe, and South Asia practices.
 He brings over twenty years of experience in international trade policy and corporate social responsibility, an area of law he helped establish.

 Ambassador Feldman currently leads the corporate social responsibility practice for Akin Gump Strauss Hauer and Feld LLP, a global law firm headquartered in Washington, D.C.

 Mr. Feldman served as Special Representative for Afghanistan and Pakistan at the U.S. State Department, during which time he was given the rank of Ambassador.
 While at the State Department, he was a principal advisor to Secretaries of State John Kerry and Hillary Clinton on issues related to South Asia, Pakistan, and Afghanistan.
 He also represented the U.S. at multilateral forums regarding Afghanistan and Pakistan arranged by the United Nations, the World Bank, the IMF, and the World Food Program.
 From 2009 to 2014, he served as Deputy Special Representative for Afghanistan and Pakistan.
 He was awarded the State Department’s two highest awards, the Secretary’s Distinguished Service Award in 2015, and the Secretary’s Distinguished Honor Award in 2013.

 Prior to joining the State Department, Mr. Feldman was a partner at Foley Hoag LLP, a law firm, where he was Co-Chair of the corporate social responsibility practice.